Have you kissed the Blarney Stone?

 I didn’t believe him.
 But then I thought of my Dad, and how much it would have meant to him, and remembered how long I had wanted to do this.
 So I duly laid down on my back, and the Irish gentleman hoisted me backwards – holding me round the waist, not the ankles thank goodness, so I could reach to kiss a very dark, dirty piece of wall – the legendary Blarney Stone.

 It’s a bit hard to kiss anything upside down and backwards, but I managed it, the cold stone damp and mouldy underneath my lips.
-I came up, a bit tearful at the memory of my late Dad and my Grandpa, a tiny bit grossed out by all the moss and lichen, and tremendously relieved to be sitting upright once again.
+I came up, a bit tearful at the memory of my late Dad and my Grandpa, a tiny bit grossed out by all the moss and lichen, and all the lips that had gone before!
+I was tremendously relieved to be sitting upright once again.

 As I sat there, my head spinning a little from being upside down, my son revealed that the photograph he had taken wasn’t to his liking.
 I started to say, “never mind’, but the Irish gentleman wasn’t having any of it.
 He insisted we needed a good picture, grabbed me round the waist and before I knew it I was hanging upside down again.
-And I have no idea why, but I figured that while I was there I might as well kiss the stone again.
+I figured that while I was there I might as well kiss the stone again.

 I’m not sure if kissing the Blarney Stone twice means that means I have double the gift of the gab, or whether it’s third time lucky, but as for third time lucky, you’ll have to check out the sequel to this post to find out!